iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 3 reviews"/>
 </p>

+> No longer seem to get reminders to login 🙁<br> :date: __2021-02-27 09:14:43__

+> Fervently wish your iPad page would rotate to the horizontal position!<br> :date: __2021-02-26 19:49:27__

+> Trying to rejoin study but not getting anywhere it won't send me a new link my emails changed so Zoe study can you please send link to the email I have you last night not the one on records thanks it's important you have research on side affect as to help manufactures thanks where can you record your innoculation details side affects etc<br> :date: __2021-02-26 16:52:56__

+> A bit confusing at first, it was not obvious which buttons to press, particularly the first time I had to report back.
+There's too much on screen in my opinion.
+Once you know, it's easy enough.<br> :date: __2021-02-26 12:49:23__

 > It's not intuitive, sometimes confusing especially between what's the page for vaccine symptoms and daily health.<br> :date: __2021-02-22 12:48:09__